apache/superset/RELEASING/README.md

     "version": "0.35.0rc1"

-Then git tag the version and push
+Commit the change with the version number, then git tag the version and push

 ## Crafting tarball and signatures

 Now let's craft a source release